algobulls/algobulls_help_site/docs/member/fixed-income.md

 This is your Fixed Income portfolio you can sell any security, search or filter the securities and view the complete portfolio details.

-**ii.
+**i.
 Sell Any Security:** To sell a security you will need details such as the ISIN, Settlement Date, Quantity, Settlement Amount or Principal Amount & Accrued Interest.
 Before you sell a security, ensure your KYC is completed.

 **ii.
 Search Bar:** Search any order using the search bar.